There is a need to preserve the stories of labor history along the Jones Falls as the mills find new life in a rapidly growing part of Baltimore.

 The renewed vibrancy of the mills as cultural and economic centers is joining them to their surrounding neighborhoods in new ways.
 As the renovation of all the historic Jones Falls mills is nearly complete, creating wayfinding signage that depicts and describes the mills is a project of immediate importance.
 The signage, and programming connected to the signage, can foster heritage tourism, strengthen social connection between the mills and neighborhoods, and stimulate new investment in historic commercial business.

-Announced as a Six-to-Fix project in 2017, Preservation Maryland has been working very closely with the Greater Hampden Heritage Alliance to tell the story of the history of the Jones Falls mills to residents and visitors to the area alike.
+Preservation Maryland has been working very closely with the Greater Hampden Heritage Alliance to tell the story of the history of the Jones Falls mills to residents and visitors to the area alike.
 Alliance board member and historian, Nathan Dennies presented a brief history of the mills to a full crowd at the Hampden Branch of the Pratt Library.

 What’s now chic was once ‘pretty abysmal’: a look at Jones Falls Valley’s manufacturing past – Baltimore Sun – 10/22/2017